priyanshusingh05may-dev/project-_3_python_and_sql-/README.md

 1. Sales Performance
 Year-over-Year (YoY) Growth: Calculated the revenue trends to see how the business scaled.

-Top Categories: Identified which the product categories contribute to the bulk of the revenue (Pareto Principle).
+Top Categories: Identified which the product categories contribute to the bulk of the revenue.

 2. Customer Behavior
 Geographic Distribution: Found that a few specific cities account for the majority of the orders, suggesting targeted marketing opportunities.